 This is done from the mobile app if a single form is needed as a blank PDF.

 Tapping the button highlighted below will automatically open the PDF preview and also export the PDF instantly to the device's iCloud TrialKit folder (iOS only).
 No further action is needed.

 If the form content goes off the page due to the parent form design, it's simple to create a targeted child form for the purpose of paper data entry.
-This way you can have separate layouts for PDF without impacting the validated electronic version.
+This way you can have separate layouts for PDFs without impacting the validated electronic version.

 To create a targeted PDF version of the form, follow these steps:

 - Create a PDF size option in the device dictionary.
-If paper width is 8 inches (accounting for .25 inch margins) and there are 100 dots per inch, then any forms targeting this size would screen width setting of 800 pixels wide.
+If the paper width is 8 inches (accounting for .25 inch margins) and there are 100 dots per inch, then any forms targeting this size would screen width setting of 800 pixels wide.
 Dots per inch x paper width = CRF width.

 - Open the parent form in the form builder (do not tap save).

 - Target the form to the PDF size option.
 A message will indicate when complete.

 - Without tapping the save button on the parent form, open the form library list and select the newly created PDF child version of the form.

 - Change the layout as desired for the paper version of the form.
 300 DPI is generally a good setting to display all content of most forms.